Benjamin Franklin once said, “if you fail to plan, you are planning to fail.”

 That said, it’s quite a lot for the project manager to take on along with all their other responsibilities.

-It’s the project manager’s job to manage and oversee every phase of the project, including:
+It’s the project manager’s job to manage and oversee every phase of the project life cycle, including:

 On top of this, a project manager is responsible for communicating directly with project stakeholders and external clients to manage expectations and approval of deliverables.

 The project planner focuses solely on project planning.